tc39/proposal-json-parse-with-source/README.md

 Neither of these examples is hypothetical—serializing a [BigInt](https://github.com/tc39/proposal-bigint) as JSON is specified to throw an exception because there is no output that would round-trip through `JSON.parse`, and a similar concept has been raised regarding the [Temporal proposal](https://github.com/tc39/proposal-temporal).

 `JSON.parse` accepts a reviver function capable of processing inbound values, but it is invoked bottom-up and receives so little context (a _key_, an already-lossy _value_, and a receiver upon which _key_ is an own property with value _value_) that it is practically useless.
-The authors intend to remedy that.
+We intend to remedy that.

 ## Proposed Solution
 Update `JSON.parse` to provide reviver functions with more arguments, primarily conveying the source text from which a value was derived (inclusive of punctuation but exclusive of leading/trailing insignificant whitespace).